Pet Care Home

 These tortoises breed in the spring and nesting will occur a few weeks later.
 They can have one or more clutches, each with 1 to 12 eggs.
 The female will bury the eggs, some use a well formed nest while others will just use a depression, sprinkling a bit of dirt over the eggs.

-Ailments / Health Problems:
+Ailments / Health Problems

 Greek Tortoises or Spur-Thigh Tortoises are found in hot, dry habitats.
 Thus, their captive enclosures should reflect this need.
-When kept cool or damp for an extended period of time, you can expect them to begin showing respiratory problems.
+When kept cool or damp for an extended period, you can expect them to begin showing respiratory problems.
 They are extremely susceptible to various pathogens and are notoriously difficult to cure of respiratory problems.
 The early signs are puffy eyes, runny noses, etc. You should strive to maintain an enclosure that is hot and dry to avoid these health issues.

-Many of these tortoises are wild-caught, so you need to be concerned about parasites and other stress and environment related problems.
+Many of these tortoises are wild-caught, so you need to be concerned about parasites and other stress and environment-related problems.
 They are also prone to dietary imbalances that can cause tremendous health problems.
 They should not be fed such things as spinach, chard, bok choy or any related vegetables as they inhibit calcium absorption, no cat food or dog food, and not very much fruit..

 Long-term lack of appetite, runny or smelly stools, and blood in the feces are signs of a problem and you should visit a qualified veterinarian if any of these signs are noticed.